 You might not achieve eponym status with your small business, but you can do a lot more than this to boost brand awareness through social media.

 People can recognize your brand with its particular product or service by creating a consistent brand voice on social media.

 Here’s an example from The Body Coach App’s Instagram account.

 If you’ve been used to traditional marketing, this one might be a little scary for you.
-When it was all about traditional marketing, many giant companies used to promote their products/services without revealing their flaws.
+When it was all about traditional marketing, many giant companies promoted their products/services without revealing their flaws.
 Social media won’t be giving you this protection.
-If your service is not good enough, customers are always ready to give a critical review on social media.
+If your service is not good enough, customers are always ready to provide a critical review on social media.
 Posting about poor customer service or complaints about product performance on social networks is one of the favorite things to do by the millennials and Gen Z.

 This might seem like a disadvantage, but social media provides you the perfect opportunity to reach out to your customers directly and respond to their negative reviews right there.
 With a mix of good customer support, constant monitoring, and proactive outreach, you can positively manage and grow your brand’s reputation.